In Minneapolis, violent streak continues with 9 people shot, a pregnant woman and a 17-year-old boy among them

 In the most recent shooting, officials say a man in his mid-20s was gunned down in a shooting near Farview Park that also left a woman critically wounded.
 MPD spokesman John Elder said that officers responding to a ShotSpotter activation about 12:34 a.m.
 Friday found the man at the scene, where he was pronounced dead.

-The female victim, whose age wasn’t given, was taken to HCMC, where she went into surgery early Friday for critical injuries.
-Officials confirmed that she was pregnant.
+The female victim, whose age wasn't given, was taken to HCMC, where she went into surgery early Friday for critical injuries.
+Officials said they were told that she was pregnant.

 The suspected shooter's whereabouts weren't immediately known, but police hadn't announced any arrests as of Friday morning.
 In fact, they said little else about the underlying facts of the case, saying that it was still too early in their investigation to tell what prompted the shooting in the 2900 block of N. 6th Street.